 - Sunday 9:00 a.m. - 11:00 p.m.

 Rooms in these buildings may be reserved for club meetings, etc., by contacting the Registrar's Office and reserving a room for a specific time.
+Students have 24 hour access to the academic buildings with their student ID.

 The Learning Center, located in the lower level of the Logan Library, offers academic assistance in the areas of chemistry, computer science, engineering, math, physics, and writing.
 English as a Second Language (ESL) tutors also lead conversation groups.
 Peer tutors - trained students supervised by professional staff and certified by the College Reading and Learning Association - work one-on-one with students.
 Professors encourage students to participate in study sessions held at the Learning Center or bring in writing assignments before they are submitted.